 A brief overview of the beautiful island of Cyprus

 Our apartments are located in the Turkish part of Cyprus on the well-known “Long Beach” with a length of 1.5 km between Famagusta (Mağusa) and Iskele (Trikomo).
 Culturally significant sights and scenic excursion destinations can be reached in a short time.
-One of the highlights, the Karpas region, here you drive to the end of the island to the tip of the island of Cyprus.
+One of the highlights is the Karpas region, a natural park, where you drive to the edge of the island of Cyprus.

 Location and climate